axtck/mongoapi-dotnet/README.md

 ## API

-Add connection string in appsettings.json and specify user, password and host ip.
+Add connection string in appsettings.json with user, password and host ip.

 ```javascript
 {